Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Peripheral proteins

 Answer is C: As the name implies, plasma proteins are found in the blood plasma.
-Not to be confused with the plasma membrane.
+Not to be confused with the plasma membrane. - A major role for mitochondria is to:

 A. Transcribe the information in DNA (deoxyribonucleic acid)